On this page:

 3 |

-In this course, small groups will plan, manage and monitor a capstone project integrating knowledge and skill sets developed throughout the IWM program.
-You will showcase your capstone project in written and oral communication to various audiences.
-You will also develop behaviours and skill sets that demonstrate professionalism.
+In this course, small groups will plan, manage and monitor a capstone project that integrates knowledge and skill sets developed throughout the IWM program.
+You will showcase your capstone project in written and oral communication forms to a variety of audiences.
+You will also develop behaviors and skill sets that demonstrate professionalism.
 Pre-requisites:

 |